ltwlf/json-diff-ts/README.md

 Discover more about the company behind this project: [hololux](https://hololux.com)

 ## Release Notes
+- **v4.0.0:** Change naming of flattenChangest and unflattenChanges to atomizeChangeset and unatomizeChangeset; option to set treatTypeChangeAsReplace
 - **v3.0.1:** Fix issue with unflattenChanges when a key has periods
 - **v3.0.0:** Supports CommonJS and ECMAScript Modules.
 Dependency to lodash-es was replaced with lodash to support both ECMAScript and CommonJS.
 - **v2.2.0:** Fix lodash-es decependency, exclude keys, compare string arrays by value